Locating Grant Makers

 Research Grant-Making Organizations

-While the Internet can be a great way to research grant makers, you should know that at this time only a small percentage of funders have web sites.
+While the Internet can be a great way to research grant makers, you should know that many small family foundations don't have web sites.
 Beyond libraries and the Internet, you can learn about potential funders from adoption organizations in your area and elsewhere.
 Read annual reports, talk to colleagues, and read group newsletters to learn where others are finding their grants.

 Contact Potential Funding Sources

-For very specific information about each funding source, you can call, write, or e-mail to request funding guidelines.
+For very specific information about each funding source, you can find guideines online or call or email to request funding guidelines.
 These guidelines often provide critical information that can affect the results of your request, including the types of grants made, the geographical area covered, deadlines for submissions, and requirements for proposals.
-When you receive the guidelines, review them to be sure your group is eligible for a grant.
+Make sure you review the guidelines carefully to be sure your group is eligible for a grant.

 As in all fundraising efforts, relationships are crucial to success.
 Whenever possible, you should talk to the people involved in making funding decisions.
 At larger foundations, this might be the program officer that focuses on families or childrenís issues.
 In a corporation, it might be the director of public relations or community affairs.
 You should know, however, that some funders do not want to receive phone calls, usually because they have no staff or too small a staff to handle individual requests for information.
 Again, the best way to know how to approach the funder is through its funding guidelines.